 Scientific and technological progress depend entirely on collaboration.
-As a result, they are the perfect conduit for collaboration.
+As a result, they are the perfect conduit for it.
 In the process of producing new knowledge together, Australians and Indonesians can not only bring both nations closer; they could also be part of the next breakthrough.

 When Albert Einstein formulated the theory of general relativity, he had a picture of Isaac Newton, Michael Faraday and James Clerk Maxwell in his office.
 Einstein knew that he was standing on their shoulders; that his breakthrough depended on Newton’s, Faraday’s and Maxwell’s vital discoveries.

 The great thing about science is it is a body of knowledge accumulated through a collaboration of researchers unbound by the borders of space or even time.
 The laws that govern the universe were slowly and incrementally uncovered by a collaboration of great minds who built on each other’s work over centuries.

 Scientific breakthroughs then become the foundation of some of humanity’s greatest technological advances.
 These advances were made possible through a collaboration not just between researchers, but with governments and businesses as well.

 If and when Elon Musk’s SpaceX successfully launches the first manned mission to Mars, it will have been made possible by the pioneering effort of NASA, venture capital investment and most of all, scientific progress.
 It would take exponential scientific and technological advances in everything from rocket engineering, agriculture to life sciences.

 In every area, breakthroughs require collaboration.
 Every single contribution to the vast supply chain of knowledge, spanning continents and centuries, matters.
 When a breakthrough is made, we all collectively progress as a species.